-When people start thinking about learning a foreign language, one of the first thoughts that spring to mind is “I am not going to learn [insert a language] because it is too hard”.
-Dismissing a thought of learning a particular language just because it is generally considered hard would be a mistake; there are many other important factors to consider.
-However, the idea that some languages are harder than others is, unfortunately, correct.
+When people start thinking about learning a language like Russian or Chinese, one of the first thoughts that spring to mind is that it would be way too difficult.
+You should not dismiss the idea of learning a particular language just because it is generally considered hard (if you are truly motivated to learn it, you will eventually reach fluency), but the idea that some languages are harder to learn than others is, unfortunately, correct.

-English vocabulary is a mixture of words coming from Germanic languages, French, Latin, Greek, and a handful of others.
+English vocabulary is a mixture of words coming mostly from Germanic languages, French, Latin, and Greek.
 As a result, adjectives in English are often not derived from the corresponding nouns but rather from words originating in a different language, for example:

 ten – decimal

 There are many others.
 While this feature is not so good for English learners (they have to learn more words than necessary), it is very helpful for English speakers who learn Romance and Germanic languages.
 It will be easy for you to remember that “hand” is Hand in German and mano in Spanish, that “ten” is tien in Dutch and dieci in Italian, or that “end” is Ende in German and fin in French.